nylas/nylas-java/README.md

 ./gradlew build uberJar
 ```

-This will create a new jar file in `build/libs/nylas-java-sdk-2.0.0-SNAPSHOT-uber.jar`.
-Support for gradle is also coming soon.
+This will create a new jar file in `build/libs/nylas-java-sdk-2.0.0-beta.1-uber.jar`.

 See Gradle documentation on [Building Libraries](https://guides.gradle.org/building-java-libraries/)
 or the [Gradle User Manual](https://docs.gradle.org/current/userguide/userguide.html) for more information.